gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 The EnergyElement offers an interface to add virial contributions, but also allows access to the raw pointers to tensor data, the dipole vector, and the legacy energy data structures.

+### `TopologyHolder`
+The topology object owns the local topology and holds a constant reference to the global topology owned by the ISimulator.

+The local topology is only infrequently changed if domain decomposition is on, and never otherwise.
+The topology holder therefore offers elements to register as ITopologyHolderClients.
+If they do so, they get a handle to the updated local topology whenever it is changed, and can rely that their handle is valid until the next update.
+The domain decomposition element is defined as friend class to be able to update the local topology when needed.

+The topology holder is not a `ISimulatorElement`, i.e. it does not take part in the simulator loop.